Reverses

 Reverses of English Banknotes

-Treasury, Britannia & Series B
+Treasury Britannia Series B

 The first EPM catalogue number is shown for each reverse.